“RNT has transformed my health in so many ways” - Milesh

 Changes: Steps up to 11,000, and cardio introduced on his three rest days, starting off with 25mins on the stepper or treadmill.

 2 Weeks In: 71.0kg

 A minor setback this week, as Milesh pulled his hamstring while playing football, so we had to make some modifications to the training.
 Other than that, Milesh wasn’t messing around, and he booked a shoot with Shyam Kotecha of @skotvisuals this week.
 Talk about accountability!

 Changes: Cardio time was increased to 30 mins, and 16 mins of HIIT was added, which was to be done on any day of the week.

 3 Weeks In: 69.9kg

-After 3 weeks of consistency and cleansing his palate, Milesh unlocked the RNT Interactive Meal Planner, so he now had the freedom to create his own meal plan and add more variety.
-Despite ticking all the boxes, Milesh still couldn’t perform legs this week as his hamstring got a little worse, but quickly recovered thereafter in time for his next check in!
-The Process phase began!
+After 3 weeks of consistency and cleansing his palate, Milesh unlocked the RNT Interactive Meal Planner.
+He now had the freedom to create his own meal plan and add more variety.
+Despite ticking all the boxes, Milesh still couldn’t perform legs this week, his hamstring got a little worse, however he quickly recovered and was ready for The Process Phase!